 Q: What about my daughter’s hair?

 A: A young woman’s hair must kept off her face.
-Hair accessories are fine as long as they match her outfit (in general, navy or white or green plaid).
+Hair accessories are fine as long as they match her outfit (in general, navy or white, or metal tones).

 Q: What kind of jewelry is appropriate?